DimaBir/ResNetTensorRT/README.md

 python main.py --topk 3 --mode=all --image_path="./inference/train.jpg"
 ```

-This command will run predictions on the default image (`./inference/cat3.jpg`), show the top 3 predictions, and run the all available models.
+This command will run predictions on the default image (`./inference/train.jpg`), show the top 3 predictions, and run all available models.
 Note: plot created only for `--mode=all` and results plotted and saved to `./inference/plot.png`

 ## RESULTS
 ### Inference Benchmark Results